Experience professional life and live independently in the global city of your choice.

 Annabel H., EF Gap Year Class of 2019 Boston University Class of 2023

 During my internship in Madrid, I learned a ton of new programs.
 I was working with virtual reality, so I learned different ways to manipulate different software, draw in virtual reality—stuff that I thought I’d ever be able to do.
-I also learned more about team bonding and communication, met a ton of new people, and learned how to communicate in a new language.
+I also learned more about team bonding and communication, met new people, and learned how to communicate in a new language.

 Sara S. EF Gap Semester Class of Fall 2019

 For my internship I chose to work in Sydney, Australia for 8 weeks as a marketing and design intern.
 I was offered a full time job about a month into my internship and accepted.
 I gained knowledge of the business world, the inner workings of a small company, and a better sense of what will be expected of me when I graduate and enter the business world again.